pendulum-project/statime/docs/development/threatmodel.md

 - Nodes with their clock identity not on the AML are not taken into account for the BMCA
 - Time transmission messages are only accepted from the currently selected master
-- Configuration files should not be world-writable (to implement)
+- Configuration files should not be world-writable
 - A port marked master-only will never enter the slave state